 • Despite the hand-wringing over China, Russia remains the only country with the military capability and operational knowledge to conduct significant non-nuclear kinetic operations on the US homeland.
 Their blunder in Ukraine was underestimating the will and capability of their enemy.

-• It's important to consider counter-arguments and try to look at things through Russia's lens (to the extent that is possible being raised in a western liberal society) in order to try to get to yes on mutual agreements, which are necessary to ensure the long-term security of the United States.
+• It's important to consider counter-arguments and try to look at things through Russia's lens (to the extent that is possible being raised in a western liberal society) in order to fully understand the dynamic.

 Were I running for President, I would continue to support Ukranian sovereignty (which in reality is costing us very little despite MSM making it sound like we're breaking the budget over this) while also attempting to warm relations with Putin.
 Economically and militarily, we have to stop making him believe that he needs to take territory by force to create a self-sufficient Russia to hedge against US military and economic power.
-If an agreement to reduce our force posturing in the Baltics and removing US sanctions in exchange for pulling back from Ukraine is what needs to be done, then I'd be willing to do it.
-I don't see what our alliance with these countries does for the U.S. except commit us to an undesirable and unpopular conflict while provoking a nation we need to have diplomatic and economic relations with on some level to achieve global prosperity and security.
+If an agreement to reduce our force posturing in the Baltics and remove US sanctions in exchange for pulling back from Ukraine is what needs to be done, then I'd be willing to do it.
+I would not outright withdraw from NATO, but I don't see what our alliance with these countries does for the U.S. except commit us to an undesirable and unpopular conflict while provoking a nation we need to have diplomatic and economic relations with on some level to achieve global prosperity and security.
+Keep your friends close, but your enemies closer.

 The major challenge any President faces at this point is that Putin has seen 4 administrations that have run the gamut from calling him an ally to a threat, and at this point has very little reason to trust that any policy or agreement we make with Russia won't flip every 4-8 years.